 When preparing and planning for a trip to Cuba, it’s important to think about your budget, the prices in Cuba and how you’re going to pay for things while travelling around this incredible island nation.

-We travelled independently around Cuba for 3 and a half weeks and we’re here to give you a full breakdown of what things cost, how much money to bring to Cuba, and how much you can expect to spend while Backpacking Cuba.
+We travelled independently around Cuba for almost a month and I’m here to give you a full breakdown of what the best currency to bring to Cuba is, how much money to bring, how to get Cuban money, and how much you can expect to spend while visiting Cuba.